 Who can rightfully claim which scriptures are/aren't valid, true, or God's word?

-This topic contains 6 replies, has 5 voices, and was last updated by jakelafort 10 months, 3 weeks ago.
+- This topic has 6 replies, 5 voices, and was last updated 3 years, 5 months ago by

 Anyone who authors any such claims are merely fallible human beings, right?
 E.g. Mohammed only said he spoke with the angel Gabriele.
 Come on, is it not arrogant, or just plain foolish to claim to know anything about God, based only on what human beings wrote, without first having a personal, face-to-face conversation with God about at least a few verses and chapters in scripture?
 Much less every verse, chapter, and book available.